Supporters of FC Barcelona

 Barcelona supporters during a match at Camp Nou.

 FC Barcelona is a professional multi-sports club based in Barcelona, formed in 1899 by a group of Swiss, Catalan, German and English footballers led by Joan Gamper.
-It has been part of the Spanish top-flight, La Liga, since the league's inception in 1928, winning it 28 times, along with a record 32 Copa del Rey and five UEFA Champions League victories.
+It has been part of the Spanish top-flight, La Liga, since the league's inception in 1928, winning it 29 times, along with a record 32 Copa del Rey and five UEFA Champions League victories.

 The arrival of Ronaldinho in 2003, and Barcelona's subsequent success in La Liga and Champions League, has been seen as crucial to an increase in the national, and worldwide, fan-base of the club.
 This development of a larger national fan-base has created friction between the Catalan nationalist supporters, who wish to secede from Spain, and the club's other Spanish supporters.

-There are three different type of supporters of Barcelona; one is the soci or club-member, who is eligible to vote in the presidential election of the club and other matters.
+There are three types of supporters of Barcelona; one is the soci or club-member, who is eligible to vote in the presidential election of the club and other matters.
 The penyes, who are closely affiliated with the socis, are fan-clubs, which in the past have been responsible for large donations to the club.
-Lastly there are the ordinary fans of the club, the culers, who do not possess any formal membership.
+Lastly, there are the ordinary fans of the club, the culers, who do not possess any formal membership.

 Culers

-The nickname culer for a Barcelona supporter is derived from the Catalan cul (English: arse).
+The nickname culer for a Barcelona supporter is derived from the Catalan cul ('arse').
 Before 1909, Barcelona played in various stadiums, none of which were owned by the club.
 On 14 March 1909, the club moved to the Camp de la Indústria which had a capacity of 6,000 people, and it was the first ground owned by the club.
 Barcelona moved to Les Corts in 1922, which had an initial capacity of 20,000, which was later enlarged 3-fold to 60,000.
 The top-row of Les Corts was the origin of the nickname culer, derived from the Catalan cul (arse), as the spectators at the first stadium, Camp de la Indústria, sat with their culs over the stand.
 The English author, Phil Ball, notes that "all you could see was row upon row of bums".